conda-forge/django-import-export-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Django application and library for importing and exportingdata with included admin integration.
+Summary: Django application and library for importing and exporting data with included admin integration.